Construction Budget Template

 2. Materials

-This category covers all raw materials required for construction, such as concrete, steel, lumber, and fixtures.
+This category covers all raw materials required for construction, such as concrete, steel, timber, and fixtures.
 It also includes transportation costs and any wastage allowances.

 3. Equipment